 Inside the metal Juniper cabinet, our clients had the brilliant idea of installing magnetic, rechargable lamps from Amazon to really highlight the display.

-If you want to check out part 1 of this Japandi-inspired series, click the button below.
+If you want to check out part 1 of this Japandi-inspired series, click here.